 But I have sat in the corners of a lot of workshops and asked questions.

 More than 10 years ago, in a studio on North Street, Storefront artists prepared for another Christmas.
 A Japanese ink-brush painter showed me how he could create, in a few sure strokes, a songbird alighting on a bamboo shoot.

 He called the painting ‘A bright, noisy day’ — and he gave it to me.

-This post first ran as a By the Way column in Berkshires Week the Berkshire Eagle in my time as editor of the magazine.
-I have adapted it here for 2019.
+This post first ran as a By the Way column in Berkshires Week the Berkshire Eagle in my time as editor of the magazine, and I have adapted it here.
 My thanks to Eagle VP of News Kevin Moran.